WSMorrison/Hard_Parkers/TEST.md

 ### Representative User Manual Testing

 In addition to formal manual testing, the site was shown to friends who would be representative as users for this website.
+Most of these testers are active in the car community, or at least adjacent enough to the car community to provide relevant, valuable feedback.

-Despite the Code Institute instruction suggesting that the website was too plain and not visually interesting, all representative user tester appreciated the simple and clear design.
+- Despite the Code Institute instruction suggesting the website is too visually plain, representative user testers appreciated the simple and clear design.
+- Representative user testers were able to visit the site, view event lists and event details.
+- Navigation was clear and easy to follow.
+- Users were able to sign up for user accounts.
+- Users were able to register for events they liked.
+- Users were able to view a list of events they were registered for.
+- Users were able to unregister for events they decided they didn't like.
+- Users given the persmissions were able to create events and edit events easily.
+- Some input was given about the map URL field and the defensive design was adjusted to make it more simple.

-The printable attendee list printed smoothly and without needing any tweaking for a good, straightforward print.
+- The printable attendee list printed without any formatting adjustments for a straightforward print.
 It was also tested for printing to a .pdf, which it did directly and without issue.

 <br>
 <hr>